A Rollicking Docket

 with his mask halfway pulled up, eating a can of beans from the can with a spoon.

 Rorschach, that's what you look like.
+And you know what Rorschach is?

 A deluded sociopath.

-obviously the most compelling character in Watchmen and
+Obviously, the most compelling character in Watchmen and

-essentially the hero of Watchmen, even though, as Damon Lindelof and his, and his team of writers so ably extrapolated, his extreme right-wing vigilanteist way of thinking would have directly led to the white supremacist militia and the TV show Watchmen, where they all wear his masks.
+essentially the hero of Watchmen, even though, as Damon Lindelof and his team of writers so ably extrapolated, his extreme right-wing vigilanteist way of thinking would have directly led to the white supremacist militia and the TV show Watchmen, where they all wear his masks.

 And I bet they all sit down alone and pull up their masks and eat a can of beans.

 Because that's what antisocial weirdos do.
+Does it mean it's not delicious?
+No.

 It's delicious.